Lsq707/developer-jms8.0/java-management/java-download/java-download.md

   ![image of artifact download page](images/artifact-download-page.png)

 4. **The Oracle Technology Network License Agreement** must be accepted before downloading.
 Click **Proceed** and your download will begin.
-You only have to agree the _Agreement_ once.
+You only have to accept the _Agreement_ once.

   ![image of license agreement](images/oracle-license-agreement.png)